 - (3) No change.

 - (4) No change.

 - (5) Relation to Other Requirements.
 Compliance with or exemption from the requirements of this Chapter does not exempt a development project from compliance with any other requirement of the Unified Development Code including, but not limited to, compliance with SCC Chapters 14.3068 (Public Facilities Impact Fees), 14.32 (Stormwater Management), 14.3666 (Public Works Standards), and 16.12 (State Environmental Policy Act).

 Chapter 14.66 Public Works Standards

 Recodify existing chapter 14.36 to this new chapter.

 Chapter 14.68 Public Facilities Impact Fees

 Recodify existing chapter 14.30 to this new chapter.
-The resulting section 14.68.040 is amended to read as follows.
+The resulting recodification is amended as follows.